 While all of these features make the Genesis a premium grill, they also extend its build time.
 It took us a solid 2 hours to put it together due mainly to the additional wiring required for the digital controls and side burner.
 That said, it could have easily taken longer were it not for Weber’s use of Bilt, a third-party smartphone app that provides animated step-by-step assembly instructions that are much easier to follow than the standard paper instructions.

 - Large cooking surface

 - More than 5 feet wide

-Get the Weber Genesis EPX-335 Smart Gas Grill on Amazon or at The Home Depot.
+Get the Weber Genesis EPX-335 Smart Gas Grill on Amazon, The Home Depot, or BBQGuys.